 - VerifyEnterpriseReferences

-For example, to check if DNS is working correctly on all domain controllers, use the following command:
+For example, if you want to verify that DNS is working correctly on all of your domain controllers, use the command:

 dcdiag.exe /s:DC01 /test:dns /e /v

-It will result in a summary table showing test results on how DNS resolves names on all DCs (if it is OK, you will see Pass in every cell).
-If you see Fail, you need to run this test against the specified DC:
+It will result in a summary table showing test results on how DNS resolves names on all DCs (if it is OK, you will see Pass in each cell).
+If you see Fail, you need to run this test against the problem DC:

 dcdiag.exe /s:DC01 /test:dns /DnsForwarders /v

-To get more information from domain controller test results and save it to a text file, use this command:
+Get detailed information about the domain controller test results and save the output to a text file:

 dcdiag /s:DC01 /v >> c:\ps\dc01_dcdiag_test.log